" I haven't been

 interest in doing it again.
 So that

 option was out.
-There are

 also huge cruise ships that sail up river.